 - Supply Chain Management

 Supply chain management is a process of managing the flow of goods from the point of origin to their final destination.
-Blockchain could play an important role in supply chain planning software as it can help solve problems such as:
+Blockchain could play an important role in supply chain management as it can help solve problems such as:

 Blockchain can potentially reduce insurance claims fraud and speed up the claims assessment process.
 By securely streamlining data verification, claims processing, and disbursement, blockchain can significantly reduce processing time.